cleskowsky/cleskowsky.github.io/til.md

 # Perf

-**Strace**

-{% highlight bash %}
-strace
-    -e trace=open,pread64 Trace only open and pread64 -p <pid> The process id to attach to.
-Optional
-    -s 2000 Event line length to print
-    -f Strace should follow subprocesses
-    [command] Strace will run this command and begin a trace
-{% endhighlight %}

-**First 60 seconds: What to look at first when diagnosing a performance issue on a linux vm**
+*First 60 seconds: What to look at first when diagnosing a performance issue on a linux vm**

 {% highlight bash %}
 # load averages